 Yes.
 The Allergies, Growth Chart and Forms sections are interactive sections and input into any of these sections is updated immediately to the person’s Health Passport record.

 The medication fill date is the date that the medication was dispensed.

 The Medication History module can be helpful in preventing possible drug interactions.
 If providers are able to see what medications the patient is already taking, he or she can avoid prescribing drugs that could cause an interaction.
 This could be especially helpful in Emergency departments where Providers frequently don’t have all the information they need before giving treatment to a patient.

 The Allergies module is also helpful when providers are prescribing medication.
 When a patient has an allergy to a medication, an allergy icon will appear next to that prescription.

 The date indicates when the lab processed the test.

-A facility needs a computer, preferably high speed internet connection, and authorization (username and password) to access Health Passport.
+A user needs a computer, preferably a high speed internet connection, and authorization (username and password) to access the Health Passport.
 Authorization is granted to participating providers.
-To gain authorization, simply go to www.superiorhealthplan.com (for physical health providers) or www.cenpatico.com (for behavioral health providers) and register to use the secure provider portal.
+To gain authorization, simply go to the Provider Portal at www.SuperiorHealthPlan.com and register to use the Health Passport.

-The most current versions of Internet Explorer or Firefox are ideal for viewing Health Passport.
+The most current versions of Microsoft Edge, Google Chrome or Firefox are ideal for viewing Health Passport.